 Laptops are dismantled with the screens sent for reuse and the cold-cathode fluorescent tubes (CCFLs) used in back lighting are recycled through our lamp recycling process.
 Servers, PCs and data media are securely shredded and plastics, metals and other materials are recovered for recycling.

 Our treatment processes include a Cathode Ray Tube (CRT) recycling plant that enables us to recycle traditional computer monitors and TV screens.
-Plastics and metals are baled and sent to re-processors across the UK and Europe.
+Plastics and metals are baled and sent to re-processors across the UK, Europe and the Far East.